 The peak season

-The most beautiful time to visit Phu Quoc is defined as November through March when the temperature ranges from 25 to 28 degree Celsius.
+The most impressive time to visit Phu Quoc is defined as November through March when the temperature ranges from 25 to 28 degree Celsius.
 However, at that time, lots of tourists travel there and the accommodation service is often overloaded.
-Therefore, you should plan your trip before you go.
+Hence, you should plan your trip before you go.

 Phu Quoc beach

 The shoulder season